Claria Corporation

-Claria Corporation (formerly Gator Corporation) was a software company based in Redwood City, California that invented “Behavioral Marketing”, a highly effective but controversial new form of online advertising.
-It was founded in 1998 by Denis Coleman (co-founder of Symantec), Stanford MBA Sasha Zorovic, and engineer Mark Pennell, based on work Zorovic had done at Stanford.
+Claria Corporation (formerly Gator Corporation) was a software company based in Redwood City, California that invented “Behavioral Marketing”, a new form of online advertising.
+It was founded in 1998 by Denis Coleman (co-founder of Symantec), Stanford MBA Sasha Zorovic (Saša Zorović), and engineer Mark Pennell, based on work Zorovic had done at Stanford.
 In March 1999 Jeff McFadden was hired as CEO and Zorovic was effectively forced out.

 Its name was later used interchangeably with its Gain advertising network, which it claimed serviced over 50 million users.
 Claria exited the adware business at the end of second quarter 2006, and eventually shut down completely in October 2008.

-The "Gator" (also known as Gain AdServer) products collected personal information from its unknowing users, including all websites visited and portions of credit card numbers to target and display ads on the computers of web surfers.
+The "Gator" (also known as Gain AdServer) products collected personal information from its unknowing users, including websites visited and portions of credit card numbers to target and display ads on the computers of web surfers.
 It billed itself as the "leader in online behavioral marketing".
 The company changed its name to Claria Corporation on October 30, 2003 in an effort to "better communicate the expanding breadth of offerings that [they] provide to consumers and advertisers", according to CEO and President Jeff McFadden.

 Products

 Gator

 Originally released in 1999, Gator was most frequently installed together with programs being offered free of charge, such as Go!Zilla, or Kazaa.
 The development of these programs was partially funded by revenue from advertising displayed by Gator.
 By mid-2003 Gator was installed on an estimated 35 million PCs.

 Even though Gator was installed with an uninstall available via Add/Remove Programs in the Control Panel on Microsoft Windows, many spyware removal tools can also detect and remove it.
-Gator's end user license agreement attempts to disallow its manual removal by prohibiting "unauthorized means" of uninstallation.
+Gator's end user license agreement attempted to disallow its manual removal by prohibiting "unauthorized means" of uninstallation.